-Asia-Pacific accounted for the largest share (40.4%) in the global clinical nutrition market.
-The region is anticipated to witness rapid growth during the forecast period.
-The increasing birth rate, along with growing geriatric population and high number of people with malnutrition is driving the growth of the clinical nutrition market in the region.
+Asia-Pacific (APAC) held the largest share in the clinical nutrition market in 2015, and the region is further projected to witness significant growth during the forecast period.
+The increasing birth rate, along with the growing geriatric population and high number of people with malnutrition, is driving the growth of the market in the region.

-Some of the major players operating in the global clinical nutrition market include Baxter International Inc., Abbott Laboratories, B. Braun Melsungen AG, Nestlé S.A., Groupe Danone, Mead Johnson Nutrition Company, Fresenius Kabi AG, and Perrigo Company Plc.
+Some of the major players operating in the global clinical nutrition market are Abbott Laboratories, B. Braun Melsungen AG, Baxter International Inc., Nestlé S.A., Perrigo Company PLC, Danone S.A., Mead Johnson & Company LLC, and Fresenius Kabi AG.

 Our dedication to providing the most-accurate market information has earned us verification by Dun & Bradstreet (D&B).
 We strive for quality checking of the highest level to enable data-driven decision making for you